miku-lang/.github/profile/README.md

 # Miku lang

-*(the language, and accompanying compiler, is a work in progress, things can and will change, be added, removed, etc.)*
+*(the language, and accompanying compiler, are a work in progress, things can and will change, be added, removed, etc.)*

 ## General syntax